Percedal15019/AI-Automation/README.md

 <br>

-From the First image, we have understand that:
+From the First Part, we have understand that:

 1. **The Trigger (Start):**